gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

 Ultimately I searched on 3 scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Below are some example images.

-NOTE: I color-coded the vehicle match boxes to indicate a few levels of match-strength score (0 < red < yellow < green < blue).
-This technique proved useful, both for confirming classifier performance, and for choosing an appropriate threshold for the false positives filter (see next section).
+NOTE: I color-coded the vehicle match boxes to indicate levels of match-strength score (0 < red < yellow < green < blue).
+This technique proved useful, both for visually confirming classifier performance, and as a guide for choosing an appropriate threshold for filtering false positives (see next section).

 ![Vehicle recognition examples][img_recog_examples]